wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 * To view the data in the streams being written, refer to the SDS part of this documentation.

-* To egress the data to OSIsoft Cloud Services or the PI System, see the egress documentation or quick starts.
+* To egress the data to OSIsoft Cloud Services or the PI System, see the egress part of this documentation.
+LINKS WOULD BE NICE IN THE LAST TWO NOTES.